Gargi College: Social outreach programmes and fests

 The NSS, NCC, Equal Opportunity Cell and Women's Development Centres of the college arrange events that sensitise Gargi's students to gender, economic and other issues.
 These create awareness about the social responsibility and provide the opportunity for rendering service to the society.
+College has several student lead society for overall development of students while giving back to the society as large.
+Such an society is Eco Club Avani.

 The 2018 Fest - Reverie was noted to be one of the biggest in Delhi University.
 Artists including Aman Bathla (Painter), Candice Redding and Myris (DJ), Monali Thakur (Singer), Rahul Makin (RJ) and Faridkot (Band) were present at the event.